gonzalocasas/Specifications/docs/index.md

 and could give a hand in several manners:

 - Looking for and correcting typos
-- Add relevant and non redundant information
+- Adding relevant and non redundant information
-- Complete a part marked as //TODO
+- Completing a part marked as //TODO

 **Regardless of what you'll attempt, make sure to check [the issues list on GitHub][github_issues] before doing anything**.
 Thus, if nobody is already working on something